RedisLabs/redis-enterprise-k8s-docs/topics.md

 ### REC Deletion
 The Redis Enterprise Cluster (REC) object has a finalizer, to make sure all REDBs on that cluster are deleted before the REC custom resource is removed from k8s.
 The finalizer name is `redbfinalizer.redisenterpriseclusters.app.redislabs.com`.
-When a user requests the deletion of REC (for example by running `kubectl delete rec <name>`), the following happens:
+When a user requests the deletion of an REC (for example by running `kubectl delete rec <name>`), the following happens:
 1. K8s API adds `DeletionTimestamp` to the REC resource.
 2. The Operator notices the `DeletionTimestamp`, and checks if this REC has REDBs attached to it.
 3. If there are such REDBs, the operator will not delete the REC, and will log the error: `Cannot delete REC, as REDBs that were stored in the cluster still exist.`
 4. When there are no more REDBs attached to that REC, the operator will remove the finalizer from the REC resource.
 5. K8s cleans up the REC resource, including deployments and stateful sets, now that it has no finalizers.

-If for some reason the user ends up with a REC resource that can't be deleted, because the finalizer can't be removed, they can remove the finalizer manually by editing the REC resource.
+If for some reason the user ends up with an REC resource that can't be deleted, because the finalizer can't be removed, they can remove the finalizer manually by editing the REC resource.
 For example, if the REC name is `redis-enterprise`, here is a command to remove its finalizer manually:
 ```shell script
 kubectl patch rec redis-enterprise --type=json -p '[{"op":"remove","path":"/metadata/finalizers","value":"redbfinalizer.redisenterpriseclusters.app.redislabs.com"}]'